 My personal favourite, the lounge bar with stunning views, comfortable seating and beautiful skylight.

 As expected, the food, wine and service was impeccable, with food served under a cloche.

-Now most travel agents will let their customers know when there are great deals to be had.
+Most travel agents will let their customers know when there are great deals to be had.
 Not me.
 I have great customers that find the deals and call me to book.
 They are so good at knowing a deal that when I see what the price is, I want to book it for myself!
 This was the case with the two-night taster cruise.
 Kat emailed me or messaged me on Facebook and said she wanted to book this cruise for her and her friend.
-When I checked the price I went into overdrive and held off her cabin and two cabins for David and I.
+When I checked the price I went into overdrive and held off her cabin and two cabins for a friend and I.

 Fast forward to 19 May 2017 and we boarded the elegant Celebrity Eclipse.
 We were welcomed onboard with a glass of champagne.
-I knew then that there would be no turning back for David.

 As we walked towards the atrium to get our bearings, we spotted the speciality restaurant staff, taking reservations.
 I took the opportunity to get our dining times sorted as we were not able to get the times that worked with the nursery online.